fluese/layerMapping/README.md

 # Installation instructions
 Things needed to be installed and added to PATH:
-1. Shell scripts (not included in the repository yet)
-2. MATLAB scripts (not included in the repository yet)
+1. MATLAB scripts (not included in the repository yet)
-3. ANTs installation (probably can be done with Python entirely using ANTsPy)
+2. ANTs installation (probably can be done with Python entirely using ANTsPy)
-4. SPM installation
+3. SPM installation

 # Instructions for use
 Data should be formated according to BIDS.
 Change paths and subject name to run.

 # Things to do
+1. Get rid of shell scripts and call directly from Python
-1. Make use of ANTsPy (instead of ANTs)
+2. Make use of ANTsPy (instead of ANTs)
-2. Give file dor mapping onto surface
+3. Give file dor mapping onto surface
-3. For cleaner code, put pipelines into different files and call these
+4. For cleaner code, put pipelines into different files and call these